graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 the main `GraphQL` package.
 There is no need to use `SubscriptionDocumentExecuter` (removed), and the default document executer will support subscriptions without overriding `SelectExecutionStrategy`.

-The new implementation supports some new features and bug fixes:
+The new implementation of `SubscriptionExecutionStrategy` supports some new features and bug fixes:

 1. Serial execution of data events' field resolvers is supported by passing an instance of `SerialExecutionStrategy` to the constructor.
 As before, parallel execution is default.